 I love college basketball!
 In fact, college sports are a lot more fun for me to watch than the pros.
 It’s about the only sport that I don’t really care who’s playing, I can get into the game.
 I think it’s the fact that there’s not six points difference in a team that doesn’t make the NCAA tournament and the one that wins it all.
 I love to watch the coaches as much as I like watching the players.
 Great sport, great watching!

-I’m watching Roy Williams, the great North Carolina coach, during the timeout of tonight’s NCAA National Championship.
+Take for instance a few years ago: I’m watching Roy Williams, the great North Carolina coach, during the timeout of the NCAA National Championship.
 He’s very animated, he’s passionate about getting his point across, he’s ‘coaching’ his boys about what they should do, and how they should do it, when the whistle starts the game again.
 He’s making sure everyone knows their job, knows their place.
+The entire season is on the line!
 Mark Few, Gonzaga’s phenomenal coach, is doing the same.
 It’s coaching intensity at it’s very best.
 Nothing like it in any other sport, in my opinion.
 You’ll notice that they use every single second of every single timeout.
 It’s what the Bible calls “redeeming the time”.

-And, lastly…..the timeout gives the players a chance to get their breath, rest a little and get everything back into proper perspective.
+And, lastly…..the timeout gives the players a chance to get their breath, rest a little and get everything back into proper perspective, and come into one accord.
 No games are won or lost during the timeout….but what’s done there directly affects the outcome of the game!